YALOKGARua/YALOK-Programming-Language/README.md

 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```

-## 🤝 Contributing

-Join the underground development!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-exploit`)
-3. Commit your changes (`git commit -m 'Add new exploit technique'`)
-4. Push to the branch (`git push origin feature/new-exploit`)
-5. Create a Pull Request
+## 🚫 Usage Restrictions

+**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+This software is exclusively owned by YALOKGAR.
+No contributions, forks, or modifications are permitted.
+Only the officially compiled ready-made version may be used for educational or personal testing purposes.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License** - see the [LICENSE](LICENSE) file for complete restrictions and terms.

+**⚠️ IMPORTANT: This is proprietary software owned exclusively by YALOKGAR.
+You may ONLY use the ready-made compiled version.
+All source code, documentation, and materials are strictly prohibited from any use, modification, or distribution.**

 ## ⚠️ Disclaimer